Tamer-Saleh/SAFENet/README.md

 ## 🛎️ Updates

+- **`2026/06/11`** The SAFE-Net baseline and the new benchmark dataset have been submitted to ISPRS JP&RS.
 - **`2026/05/22`** Release the SAFE-Net model and new SAR flood datasets.
 - **`2026/05/22`** Release the checkpoints weights.
 - **`2026/05/20`** The official files of the environment preparation are now available.